wp-plugins/simple-flashcard-quiz/readme.txt

 Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==
-1. Integrate Quizzes on any post/page by using shortcode
+Integrate Quizzes on any post/page by using shortcode Awnser questions...
+Assess the awnser
+Repeat questions

 == Changelog ==